tomtranjr/msds601-highdim-group9/notes/05_why_matters.md

-# 5: Why this actually matters in the real world
+# 5: Other real world applications

 High-dimensional problems are everywhere: